Leaner Sidecars – Minimal Modification Required

 Transport Authority Deny Approval of Leaner Sidecar

 Unfortunately, I was denied the right to build a Wheelchair Accessible Sidecar and was only given the option to build a Rigid Hack.
 The decision to deny was based on overall width on Lean-Out.
-Although the maximum allowable width was 1800 mm, my mirror was outside this restriction, making a width of 2700.
+Although the maximum allowable width was 1850 mm, with full lean out, my mirror was outside this restriction, making a width of 2700.

 Extract from the Modification Application

-This could be solved by building a sidecar from the ground up, rather than converting an existing tub.
-A motorcycle tire on the sidecar would reduce with significantly, as a car tire and wheel guard add extra width.
+Maximum Width could be solved by building a sidecar from the ground up, rather than converting an existing tub.
+A motorcycle tire on the sidecar would reduce width significantly, as a car tire and wheel guard add extra width.

 Also, if the sidecar was fabricated closer to the ground and a non solid tub was selected, the motorbike could be mounted closer to the tub, without the left hand-grip hitting the tub.